mannmann-hh/geotempfill/README.md

 - no GPU acceleration;
 - no advanced hyperparameter tuning;
 - no uncertainty quantification;
-- no direct comparison with full kriging or Gaussian Process models;
 - the default experiment uses a limited number of stations for reproducibility;
 - physical correction is currently applied only to temperature variables;
 - pressure correction is not yet physically modelled with a logarithmic pressure-height relationship.

+Possible extensions include larger-scale experiments across multiple states, additional weather variables, seasonal decomposition, GPU acceleration, uncertainty estimates, spatial clustering, and systematic tuning of the spatial smoothing weight.

 ---

-## 20. Future Work

-Possible extensions include:

-- larger-scale experiments across multiple states;
-- adding more variables such as precipitation, wind, and humidity;
-- using seasonal decomposition before tensor completion;
-- comparing with kriging or Gaussian Process regression;
-- implementing a PyTorch or GPU-accelerated version;
-- adding uncertainty estimates for reconstructed values;
-- using spatial clustering before tensor completion.
-- implementing pressure-height physical correction for pressure variables;
-- comparing pure HaLRTC, location-aware HaLRTC, and physically corrected HaLRTC;
-- tuning the spatial smoothing weight systematically;
-- evaluating the method across different climate regions.

----

-## 21. License
+## License

 This project is released under the MIT License.
 See `LICENSE` for details.

 ---

-## 22. Citation
+## Citation

 If using this project in academic work, please cite the methodological reference: